cap-js-community/common/README.md

 - `check: Number`: Interval to check size and prune.
 Default is `60000` (1 minute)
 - `stats: Number`: Interval to log statistics.
 Default is `300000` (5 minutes)
 - `size: Number`: Maximal cache size in bytes.
 Default is `10485760` (10 MB) and in production: `104857600` (100 MB)
+- `pipe: Boolean`: Replication is streamed through pipeline. `chunks` is not used.
+Default is `true`
 - `chunks: Number`: Replication chunk size.
 Default is `1000`
 - `retries: Number`: Replication retries for failed replications.
 Default is `3`
 - `auto: Boolean`: Replication is managed automatically.
 Default is `true`